tnwei/nbread/README.md

 ## Usage

-Run `nbread notebook.ipynb` for notebook preview in terminal, or just use `ranger` as normal..
+Run `nbread notebook.ipynb` for notebook preview in terminal, append `--pager` to pipe to `less`.

+Use `ranger` as normal, and see Jupyter notebook previews in place of the underlying JSON plain text!

 ## Setup